 The French President Died While Getting It On With His Mistress

+Madame Marguerite Steinheil was one of the most scandalous women in Paris in the Belle Epoque.
+Considering the hedonism of the turn of the century, that's really saying something.
 Through her marriage to a French artist, Madame Steinheil gained entry to the upper echelons of Parisian society.
-In 1897, she met the 56-year-old President of France, Félix Faure, and soon became his mistress.
+In 1897, she met the 56-year-old president of France, Félix Faure, and soon became his mistress.

-On February 16, 1899, Steinheil's servants were summoned to his private room, where they found Faure dead on the couch and disheveled Steinheil straightening her clothes and hair.
-The scene was altogether scandalous, and rumors quickly spread that a love-making tryst between the two had brought about a fatal seizure.
+On February 16, 1899, Steinheil's servants were summoned to his private room, where they found Faure dead on the couch and a disheveled Steinheil straightening her clothes and hair.
+The scene was altogether scandalous, and rumors quickly spread that a lovemaking tryst between the two had brought about a fatal seizure.